Reviewed Online Resources

 (Law firm)

 This is the website of one of the UK's better personal-injury law firms.
 The site contains good solid advice for potential claimants in an accessible format: scroll down the home page to the main menu, then click on "Asbestos and Industrial Diseases" to obtain a wealth of information under a dozen subject headings.
-Alternatively, a search on the word asbestos returns 200 articles covering Leigh Day's involvement in asbestos issues both domestically and internationally.
-(Reviewed March 2022)
+Alternatively, a search on the word asbestos returns (at time of review) 200 articles covering Leigh Day's involvement in asbestos issues both domestically and internationally.
+(Reviewed March 2022; checked August 2025)

 Irwin Mitchell Solicitors